whid-injector/WHIDBOARD/README.md

   + **Flashrom**<br>
-      This is yet another tool for the BRUSCHETTABOARD-PRO to read/write both SPI flash memories.
+      This is yet another tool for the BRUSCHETTAPRO to read/write both SPI flash memories.
 Its usage is pretty straight forward.
       You can refer to the following [guide](https://www.flashrom.org/dev_guide/building_from_source.html#installing-dependencies-1) to compile Flashrom on Linux OR use the following instructions:
       ```sudo su
       apt-get install -y gcc meson ninja-build pkg-config python3-sphinx libcmocka-dev libpci-dev libusb-1.0-0-dev libftdi1-dev libjaylink-dev